THE ULTIMATE SIARGAO ITINERARY!

 #6 SUGBA LAGOON

-A day trip to Sugba Lagoon was one of the best adventures I had during my two-week visit to Siargao Island which is why I have added it to my Siargao Travel Blog.
+A day trip to Sugba Lagoon was one of the best adventures I had during my two-week Siargao itinerary which is why I have added it to my Siargao Travel Blog.
 The Sugba Lagoon is a popular Siargao tourist spot that offers an unforgettable experience at one of the bluest lagoons I have ever seen!